 Staining is also easily controlled with a sealer, although many colors are nearly stain-proof and do not require sealing as is commonly (but incorrectly) claimed.

 Granite is an excellent choice for bathroom flooring as well... again for it's unmatched durability, simple maintenance and the broad range of color options.
 A honed finish is the best choice for secure footing.

 It isn't as popular as marble or travertine floor tile in the bathroom, which tend to have a warmer look and feel, but it has fewer maintenance concerns and can look warm and inviting too.

 Just like a granite slab, tile is a great idea for kitchen countertops.
 Tile countertops will require additional maintenance compared to a full slab due to the grout, but you can still achieve an upscale and elegant look with a granite tile countertop and a much smaller dent in your wallet!

 It's a good idea in this instance to simply carry the tile

-Of course, you still take advantage of all the qualities and characteristics that make granite the most popular choice for kitchen countertops... superior durability, heat, scratch and stain resistance, easy clean up and maintenance and a wider variety of colors than any other material.
+Of course, granite tiles have all the same qualities, characteristics, and advantages that make slab granite the most popular choice for kitchen countertops... superior durability, heat, scratch and stain resistance, easy clean up and maintenance and a wider variety of colors than any other material.